Kramer Knives Background

 #2: SG2 steel core.
 SG2 is often called powdered steel and is the latest technology in steel making.
 Even though it’s very hard (HRC63), it can remain more flexible (less brittle) than other, similar, steels like Shun’s VG10.
 It excels at edge retention and is highly-resistant to corrosion and chipping.
 Next to the other three Kramer knives, you’ll need to sharpen this one the least.

 #3: Micarta handle.
 Micarta is created out of multiple layers of linen and organic resins.
 Curvy linear patterns run through it, similar to grains in wood, and it feels textured to the touch.
 It’s been scrupulously finished to slip into your hand and feel like it belongs there.

 All three of these elements raise the bar on opulence and justify the higher price tag.

-(Note: Some have found the Damascus layers very subtly resist and slow down cutting action when cutting dense vegetables like cabbage or even an apple.
+(Note: Some have found the Damascus layers very subtly resist when cutting dense vegetables like cabbage or even an apple.
 So, if you’re finicky about this kind of thing, make sure to test it out first in a store.)

-Bob Kramer Meiji Chef Knife by Henckels (8-inch)
+Bob Kramer Meiji Chef Knife by Zwilling (8-inch)